mjordan/riprap/README.md

 sqlite>
 sqlite> .quit
 ```

+If you rerun the `check_fixity` command, and then repeat the SQL query above, you will see five more events in your database, one corresponding to each URL listed in `resources/iprap_resource_ids.txt`.

-If you populated the database prior to running `check_fixity`, you will see 20 additional events in the database.
+(Note that if you populated the database with sample data prior to running `check_fixity`, you will also see those 20 events in the database.)

 ### The Islandora configuration

-> If you are running Islandora in a CLAW Playbook Vagrant machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
+> If you are running Islandora in a CLAW Playbook Vagrant guest virtual machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
 See the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) README file for more information.
+Otherwise, the Symfony web server will have a port conflict with the Apache web server mapped to port `8000` on the host machine.

-The "islandora" configuration works like the other two sample configurations, but it queries Drupal's JSON:API for the list of resources to audit (using the descriptively named `app:riprap:plugin:fetchresourcelist:from:drupal` plugin), and it queries the REST API of the Fedora repository that Drupal uses to store files for the hashes of those files (using the `app:riprap:plugin:fetchdigest:from:fedoraapi` plugin).
+The "islandora" configuration works like the other two sample configurations, but it queries Drupal's JSON:API for the list of resources to audit (using the descriptively named `app:riprap:plugin:fetchresourcelist:from:drupal` plugin), and it queries the REST API of the (real, not mock) Fedora repository that accompanies Drupal in the Islandora stack for the digests of those files (using the `app:riprap:plugin:fetchdigest:from:fedoraapi` plugin).

 Within the Drupal user interface, the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) module provides reports on whether Riprap has recorded any failed fixity check events (i.e., digest mismatches for the same resource) over time.
-It gets this information via the Riprap REST API, described in the next section.
+The module gets this information via the Riprap REST API, described in the next section.

 ## Riprap's REST API